 Doctoral Applicants: If you are applying to an Ed.D. or Ph.D. program, the answer is YES.
 This is a firm requirement, and we are not able to waive it for any application.
 Scores must be current (within the last five years).

 If you have further questions about this, you can contact your admissions counselor by calling 888.713.1595.

 We are highly dedicated to being a military-friendly university.
 We have several options for ways to use your military benefits.
-Please visit our Office of Military & Veterans Affairs page to learn more.
+Please visit our Military Resource Center page to learn more.